Construction Contract Workshop

 AIA continuing education credit has been reviewed and approved by AIA/CES.
 Learners must complete the entire learning program to receive continuing education credit.
 AIA continuing education Learning Units earned upon completion of this course will be reported to AIA/CES for AIA members.
 Certificates of Completion for both AIA members and non-AIA members are available upon request.

 Course Description: This course covers contract terminology, the types of construction contracts, the roles and relationships of project participants, bidding documents, standard and custom documents, contract administration, dispute resolution and ethical issues in construction contracting.

 Learners will be able to identify and describe bidding documents and project documents, including standard forms and custom documents.

 Learning Objective 2:

-Learners will be able to discuss issues in contract administration, including insurance and indemnity, chain of command, substantial and final completion, breach, subcontracts, and payments, and learners will be able to explain dispute resolution techniques.
+Learners will be able to discuss issues in contract administration, including insurance and indemnity, chain of command, changes and change orders, substantial and final completion, breach, subcontracts, and payments, and learners will be able to explain dispute resolution techniques.

 Learning Objective 3:

 Learners will be able to define key contract terminology, describe the types of construction contracts, and explain the roles and relationships of the project participants.

 Learners will be able to identify common disputes that arise on construction projects and explain to how resolve them using mediation, arbitration and litigation.